 The Corn Hall

 The beautiful Corn Hall and Arcade, in the heart of Cirencester, are definitely worth a visit, they are a thriving and vibrant part of Cirencester’s retail experience.
-The Arcade is the home to Sue Parkinson, (but Sue Parkinson Home closed in 2014 to make way for The Kings Head Hotel redevelopment), Hobbs House Bakery, Made by Bob Deli/Restaurant, Oeno Wines, Wadham Trading, Witches Knickers, Stuart Wilson Hairdressing.
-Peony has recently closed.
+The Arcade is the home to Sue Parkinson, (but Sue Parkinson Home closed in 2014 to make way for The Kings Head Hotel redevelopment), Hobbs House Bakery, Made by Bob Deli/Restaurant, Oeno Wines, Wadham Trading, Witches Knickers and Stuart Wilson Hairdressing.

 We have regular weekly events running in the Corn Hall as follows: